satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 review.
-Where they could stand to be improved is in their visual interfaces, to make them more intuitive for a non-programmer to quickly navigate, and to enable a temporal view of the evolutionary history of an arbitrary section of text.
+Where they could stand to be improved is in their visual interfaces, to make them more intuitive for a non-programmer to quickly navigate, and to enable a temporal view of the evolutionary history of an arbitrary section of text, analogous to Figure 7.

 Quantifying an open-review system